-December 3
+Year ended December 31,

-2016(1) 2017(1)

-(in thousands, per sha except share are data)
+(in thousands, 017(1)

+ire data)

-Summary Consolidated Statements of Comprehensive Loss Data: , , , , ,
+Summary Consolidated Statements of Comprehensive Loss

+Data:

 Net revenue \$ 11,547 \$

 Cost of revenue (125)

 Operating expenses

 General and administrative expenses (6,957) (9,139)

 Research and development expenses (13,165) (30,001)

 Loss from operations (8,700) (39,140)

 Non-operating income and expenses

 Other gains and losses, net 128 (698)

 Finance costs (524) (417)

 Interest income 47 363

-Total non-operating income (expenses) (349) (752)
+Total non-operating income (expenses) (349) (752

 Loss before income tax (9,049) (39,892)

 Income tax expense

 Net loss (9,049) (39,892)

 Total comprehensive loss (9,049) (39,892)

 Loss per share, basic and diluted (0.09) (0.32)

-Weighted-average shares used in computing loss per share attributable
+Weighted-average shares used in computing loss per share -

-to ordinary shareholders, basic and diluted 10 5,027,040 12 24,424,960
+attributable to ordinary shareholders, basic and diluted 10 5,027,040 124 1,424,960

-·
+•

-As of December 31, 2017 Actual(1) As Adjusted(1)
+nber 31, 2017

-(in thousands) ujusteu(1)(2)
+H Actual(1) As Ad usands) justed(1)(2)

-Summary Consolidated Balance Sheet Data: · •
+Summary Consolidated Balance Sheet Data: (III tilo usaliusj

-Cash and cash equivalents \$ 50,573 \$ 104,286
+Cash and cash equivalents \$ 50,573 \$

-Working capital (3) 44,666 98,379
+Working capital (3) 44,666

-Total assets 51,334 105,047
+Total assets 51,334

-Total equity 35,513 89,226
+Total equity 35,513

-(1) Does not reflect the initial upfront payment of \$12.0 million which we made to Array BioPharma Inc., or Array, in January 2018 in consideration of the rights granted to us under our license agreement with Array.

-See "Business-License and Collaboration Agreements" for a description of our license agreement with Array.

-- (2) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$8.05 per ADS would increase (decrease) the as adjusted amount of each of cash and cash equivalents, working capital, total assets and total equity by \$6.98 million, assuming that the number of ADSs offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the underwriting discounts and commissions.
-An increase (decrease) of 1.0 million shares in the number of ADSs offered by us, as set forth on the cover page of this prospectus, would increase (decrease) the as adjusted amount of each of cash and cash equivalents, working capital, total assets and total equity by \$7.49 million, assuming the assumed initial public offering price per ADS remains the same, and after deducting the underwriting discounts and commissions.
+- (1) Does not reflect the initial upfront payment of \$12.0 million which we made to Array BioPharma Inc., or Array, in January 2018 in consideration of the rights granted to us under our license agreement with Array.
+See "Business-License and Collaboration Agreements" for a description of our license agreement with Array. - (2) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per ADS would increase (decrease) the as adjusted amount of each of cash and cash equivalents, working capital, total assets and total equity by \$ million, assuming that the number of ADSs offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the underwriting discounts and commissions.
+An increase (decrease) of 1.0 million shares in the number of ADSs offered by us, as set forth on the cover page of this prospectus, would increase (decrease) the as adjusted amount of each of cash and cash equivalents, working capital, total assets and total equity by \$ million, assuming the assumed initial public offering price per ADS remains the same, and after deducting the underwriting discounts and commissions.
 This as adjusted information is illustrative only and will depend on the actual initial public offering price and other terms of this offering determined at pricing. - (3) We define working capital as current assets minus current liabilities.
 See our consolidated financial statements included elsewhere in this prospectus for further details regarding our current assets and current liabilities.